brannondorsey/kiss-tnc/README.md

 # kiss-tnc
-Talk to a packet radio KISS TNC over a serial port.
+Talk to a KISS TNC (amateur packet radio modem) over a serial port.

 ```js
 'use strict';